-$[\]overline{j}$ is defined as $\overline{g}{ij} = \sum{t=1}^{8} g{ijt}/8$.
+$\frac{26}{6}$ The dependent variable is the average amount a subject contributed to a group over the 8 rounds he played with that group.
+That is, the average that individual i contributes to group j is defined as $\bar{g}{ij} = \sum{t=1}^{8} g{ijt}/8$ .
 Each subject plays with 5 different groups, so in total, there are 400 observations for the 80 subjects.

-24These are captured with identification dummy variables.
+&lt;sup>27 These are captured with identification dummy variables.
 Note that these variables also capture the treatment effects of information.

-$^{^{25}}$ This is the percent of men in the group other than the subject himself.
+$^{28}$ This is the percent of men in the group other than the subject himself.
 So, for a group with three men and two women, each man would have 50% of the group as men, and each woman would have 75% of the group as men.

-26The dependent variable, average contribution to the public good, is censored at zero and 20 since subjects are only endowed with 20 tokens in each round.
+&lt;sup>29 The dependent variable, average contribution to the public good, is censored at zero and 20 since subjects are only endowed with 20 tokens in each round.
 Although the models in Table 7 were run as OLS linear regressions, very similar results hold if the models are run as a double-truncated Tobit.

-$^{^{27}}$ Across treatments, there is no significant difference in the distribution of the gender composition of groups.
+$^{30}$ Across treatments, there is no significant difference in the distribution of the gender composition of groups.
 The p-value for a Fischer Exact test is 0.522.
 Thus, the significant treatment effects are not due to one treatment having more groups with more men than the other treatment.

-28Note that this effect also holds for both men and women separately.
+Note that this effect also holds for both men and women separately.